 Terminalia chebula also contains terflavin B, a type of tannin, while chebulinic acid is found in the fruits.

 Myrobalan is a great dye to modify colours on cotton.
 On its own it produces butter yellows.
-We employ the fresh myrobalan from the local market to produce beautiful light to dark yellow and grey & green shades on cotton, wool, silk and all natural textile substrates through a standardised dyeing process using different combinations of other mordants on fibers, fabric and garments with excellent fastness properties.
+We employ the fresh myrobalan form the local market to produce beautiful light to dark yellow and grey & green shades on cotton, wool, silk and all natural textile substrates by standardized dyeing process using different combination of other mordants on fibers, fabric and garments with excellent fastness properties.